 Most Kroger stores have a money services department at the customer service desk, which sells Western Union money orders.
 The pricing varies by location, but money orders are usually less than $2 and often cost $0.88; your local store may even discount the fee if you have a Kroger Plus shopper’s card.
 You can buy money orders for any amount up to $500 or $1,000, depending on location.
-If you need more than that amount, you can buy additional money orders.
+If you need more than that amount, you can purchase additional money orders.

 Does Kroger Cash Money Orders?

-Some but not all Kroger stores cash money orders for a fee of $3.
+Some, but not all Kroger stores will cash money orders for a fee of $3.
 The maximum amount is $2,000 at most locations.
 Kroger cannot cash postal money orders.

 - Money transfers: Kroger stores team up with Western Union so you can send or receive money to or from over 200 countries and territories.

 - Check cashing: Stores with money services cash non-personal checks.
-Learn more in our article: Here’s the Kroger Check Cashing Policy
+Learn more in our dedicated article on Kroger’s check cashing policy.

-- Prepaid cards: You can buy or reload money onto prepaid Visa or Mastercard debit card.
+- Prepaid cards: You can buy or reload money onto prepaid Visa or Mastercard debit cards.

-- No-contract wireless: Buy cell phones and plans from a number of different carriers, including T-Mobile, Virgin Mobile, and others.
+- No-contract wireless: Buy cell phones and plans from several different carriers, including T-Mobile, Virgin Mobile, and others.

-- Other: Some stores also sell hunting and fishing licenses and tickets to local events.
+- Other: Some stores sell hunting and fishing licenses, as well as tickets to local events and attractions.

 If Kroger doesn’t meet your financial service needs, see our research on where else to get a money order.